NHS braced for surge in number of patients amid ‘danger to life’ heatwave warning

 There is an 80 per cent chance of temperatures exceeding the record of 38.7C, set in Cambridge in 2019, Met Office meteorologists have said.

+On Tuesday, parts of the Midlands and Yorkshire are forecast to see 42C temperatures.

-On Tuesday, London is expected to endure the heat of up 40C.
+London is expected to endure the heat of up 40C.
 Transport for London has advised people not to travel on Tubes and buses unless they have to, due to the risk to passengers’ health.

 On Monday, cities including Peterborough, Milton Keynes, Norwich and Lincoln are forecast to feel the heat of about 36 to 37C.